So earlier today I saw Rocky 7… I mean Creed. And it feels good to say that I was pleasantly surprised with Rocky 7… I mean Creed.

 Michael B. Jordan gives a great performance as Adonis Johnson and Sylvester Stallone proves that he hasn’t gotten lost in his modern repertoire of explosive action films by revitalising the layered character that made his name a household one, and stopping Creed from feeling like a forced sequel.

 The fight scenes in Creed are shot and directed so well that my torso was turning in sync with the punches in the ring.
 And when I say they feel realistic… they feel realistic.
-So if you don’t like fighting movies, I wouldn’t recommend Creed.
+So if you don’t like violence, I wouldn’t recommend Creed.

 A large part of Creed‘s separation from the humdrum of most modern sport films is the depth of the characters.
 Michael B. Jordan’s performance paired with the writing of his character make for excellent drama and a well made character study.

 All-in-all, I have nothing bad to say about Creed.
 It’s a well made sport film with good writing, great performances, exciting fight scenes and Sylvester Stallone.
 What’s not to like?
-Although steer clear if you don’t like to see people get hit.
+Although steer clear if you don’t like to see people hit the floor.

 What did you think of Creed?
 Leave your comment on the side and don’t forget to follow my Instagram page for movie posters.